 Chapter 35 Welding and Other Hot Work.
 This chapter covers requirements for safety in welding and other types of hot work by reducing the potential for fire ignitions that usually result in large losses.
 Several different types of hot work would fall under the requirements found in Chapter 35, including both gas and electric arc methods and any open-torch operations.
 Many of the activities of this chapter focus on the actions of the occupants.
-As with other chapters of the International Fire Code, Section 3502 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.
+As with other chapters of the Fire Code of New York State, Section 3502 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.

 Chapter 36 Marinas.
 Chapter 36 addresses the fire protection and prevention requirements for marinas.
 It was developed in response to the complications encountered by a number of fire departments responsible for the protection of marinas as well as fire loss history in marinas that lacked fire protection.
 Compliance with this chapter intends to establish safe practices in marina areas, provide an identification method for mooring spaces in the marina, and provide fire fighters with safe operational areas and fire protection methods to extend hose lines in a safe manner.
-As with other chapters of the International Fire Code, Section 3602 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.
+As with other chapters of the Fire Code of New York State, Section 3602 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.

 Chapter 37 Combustible Fibers.
 Chapter 37 establishes the requirements for storage and handling of combustible fibers, including animal, vegetable and synthetic fibers, whether woven into textiles, baled, packaged or loose.
 Operations involving combustible fibers are typically associated with salvage, paper milling, recycling, cloth manufacturing, carpet and textile mills and agricultural operations, among others.
 The primary hazard associated with these operations is the abundance of materials and their ready ignitability.
-As with other chapters of the International Fire Code, Section 3702 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.
+As with other chapters of the Fire Code of New York State, Section 3702 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.